Evolution of American English

 “The reasons for American English being different than English English are simple: As an independent nation, our honor requires us to have a system of our own, in language as well as government.”

-Our leaders, including Thomas Jefferson and Benjamin Rush, agreed — it was not only good politics, but it was also sensible.
+Our leaders, including Thomas Jefferson and Benjamin Rush, agreed — it was not only good politics, but also sensible.

 Early examples of words that had become obsolete in England that continued to be used in the United States were: